 Highly successful people do not immediately look at their phones upon waking.
-Rather, they engage in mindful, productive tasks upon waking, creating proactive momentum to their morning.
-This allows themto choose what to think about and what to focus on, enabling them to accomplish their goals throughout the day.
-Instead of allowing external stimuli guide their first waking thoughts, they replace that with mindful, guided, and goal-oriented thinking.
-Davening in the morning accomplishes this exact goal, providing us with a structured way to begin our day with mindfulness and directed thought.
+Rather, they engage in mindful, productive tasks upon waking, generating proactive momentum to their morning.
+This allows them to choose what to think about and what to focus on, enabling them to accomplish their goals throughout the day.
+Instead of allowing external stimuli to guide their waking thoughts, they replace it with mindful, guided, and goal-oriented thinking.
+Davening in the morning accomplishes this exact objective, providing us with a structured way to begin our day with mindfulness and directed thought.

 However, when the giving stopped and the dust settled, there was nothing left to give.
 Klal Yisrael had surpassed all expectations, donating every single required item and even exceeding the required quotas.
 The Nesi’im, due to their delay, lost out on their chance to contribute towards the Mishkan.

 The Nesi’im are criticized for their lack of alacrity in donating to the Mishkan, and it is apparent that they realized their mistake, as they tried to rectify it by contributing elaborate gifts during the Chanukas Ha’Mishkan.
 However, we must ask what the Nesi’im did that was so improper.
 After all, their calculation seems sound, if not ideal.
 Why donate something that has already been given?
 Isn't it worthwhile to ensure that your gift will be useful?
 Why then do we view their actions, or lack thereof, in such a negative light?
 Furthermore, how do the Nesi’im's gifts in Parshas Naso rectify their mistake?
 In order to understand this episode, we must first understand the nature and meaning of chesed, loosely translated as kindness and giving.